rescript-lang/bucklescript.github.io/docs/bind-to-global-values.md

 let someNumber = random();
 ```

-you can bind to an arbitrary deep object by passing a tuple to `bs.scope`:
+you can bind to an arbitrarily deep object by passing a tuple to `bs.scope`:

 ```ocaml
 external length: int = "length" [@@bs.val][@@bs.scope "window", "ancestorOrigins", "ancestorOrigins"]